 The total number of clicks usually increases, as you are providing people with extra ways to interact and contact you, such as with maps or calls for instance.

-Manual extensions take a little setting up, but the Auto extensions are added by Google Ads when it predicts they’ll improve your ad performance.
+Manual ad extensions take a little setting up (hence the name) but automated ad extensions are added by Google Ads when it predicts they’ll improve your ad performance.
 They are dynamic and pull data from your site to generate a suitable extension relevant to a particular search term.

-As there’s no setup needed for auto extensions, they won’t show in your options as you’re adding manual extensions.
+As there’s no setup needed for automated extensions, they won’t show in your options as you’re adding manual extensions.

 When do ad extensions appear?

 Google can approve or disapprove extensions, just like they can with ads and keywords.
 Any disapproved extensions won’t show and you need to edit these and re-submit to be reviewed.

 Extensions don’t appear in your ad all the time, they’ll show when:

 - The extension or combination of extensions has been predicted to improve your ad performance.